-To start, we resize the image ratio so that fits for anything we might be printing.
+To start, we resize the image ratio so that it fits anything we might be printing.

 The first thing we're going to work on is our skin!
-We use the lasso tool and a blur filter to smooth it out, this gives our little girl a smoother and more dramatic look.
+We use the lasso tool and a blur filter to smooth it out; this gives our little girl a smoother and more dramatic look.

 The next step is to sample a color from the lips and make a solid color layer.
 When I work with kid edits, I like to brush color on their entire cheeks to give them a cute flushed look.

 Now we're going to add shadows to a couple of areas.
 I go over the face, hat, and clothes, to give us that vintage POP we're looking for.
 Now for the dodging!
 We're to lighten some areas and go back and forth with the opacity o create more depth in our image.